Andereoo/TkSolitaire/README.md

 ___
 **Installation:**
 Windows users can download the installer from the releases page.
-Alternatively, Linux and Windows users can also download the source code and run it with python.
+Alternatively, Linux and Windows users can also download the source code and run it using python.
 TkSolitaire can be embedded into a Tkinter app:

 ```python